garrettjgp18/Resume-Stuff/README.md

 **My name is Joseph, and i'm a future software engineer.**

-I got into tech at an early age, starting with omputerized drafting / 3D modeling.
+I got into tech at an early age, starting with computerized drafting / 3D modeling.
 Being able to visualize problems, and work out solutions in real time was something I loved - I wanted to return to that feeling, and switch my major to Computer Science and only regret not doing it sooner.
 I don't exactly have a main area of interest right now, but I am interested in software deveopment, specifically AI and platform intergrations (bridging the gap between devices).

 ---